-- 1. Workshops and consultations on best practices of National Cyber Security Strategy (NCSS) building; - 2.
-Workshops and consultations on developing and implementing national legislation; - 3.
-Workshops on establishing CERTs, CERT-CERT cooperation; - 4.
+- 1. Better understanding of the emerging threats to peace and security, human dignity, social cohesion and democratic processes by Mis-, Disinformation and Hate Speech (MDH) and an emerging governance framework; - 2.
+Workshops and consultations on best practices of National Cyber Security Strategy (NCSS) building; - 3.
+Workshops and consultations on developing and implementing national legislation; - 4.
+Workshops on establishing CERTs, CERT-CERT cooperation; - 5.
 Workshops for special target audiences (parliamentarians, judiciary, regulatory authorities etc.)